Alex M. Johnson

 Alex is President of the Los Angeles County Board of Education, the governing body for the Los Angeles County Office of Education (LACOE).
 As a member of the board for the nation’s largest county he works directly with the Superintendent of Schools in overseeing the education system for the nation’s largest juvenile justice system, the state’s largest Head Start grantee program serving more than 13,000 preschool children, and programs serving homeless, foster, and special education students.
 Through effective leadership and oversight Alex has worked to shape LACOE policies in the best interest of students while managing a budget exceeding $630 million annually.

-In addition to serving as President of the Los Angeles County Board of Education, Alex works in philanthropy on violence prevention, health and wellness issues.
-He previously served as Managing Director of Californians for Safety and Justice (CSJ), a statewide nonprofit advocacy organization that aims to replace over-incarceration and prison waste with new safety priorities rooted in prevention and health.
+In addition to serving as President of the Los Angeles County Board of Education, Alex is Managing Director of Californians for Safety and Justice (CSJ), a statewide nonprofit advocacy organization that aims to replace over-incarceration and prison waste with new safety priorities rooted in prevention and health.
+He leads the development and execution of the organization’s overall strategy and goals to advance best practices in criminal justice; build coalitions with diverse stakeholders; engage in high-impact communications; and elevate the voices of diverse crime survivors in the debate on public safety policy.

-In addition to executive leadership roles in the nonprofit sector, Alex has worked extensively within local government and served as Assistant Senior Deputy for Education and Public Safety to Los Angeles County Supervisor Mark Ridley-Thomas.
+Alex served as Assistant Senior Deputy for Education and Public Safety to Los Angeles County Supervisor Mark Ridley-Thomas.
 He worked collaboratively with education advocates and First 5 LA on funding efforts to increase access to early education and health – securing more than $64 million to continue funding high quality preschool in Los Angeles County and $1.5 million for mobile health clinics to expand eye exams, offer prescription eyewear and provide vision services to students in need.
 Alex spearheaded the effort to provide summer literacy programs to youth in probation camps through a partnership with the Children’s Defense Fund.

-He was appointed by Governor Jerry Brown to serve on the California Racial and Identity Profiling Advisory Board and the California Complete Count Committee as an appointee of Governor Jerry Brown.
-Alex serves on the National Advisory Committee for the Creative Youth Development National Partnership, and the Board of Directors for the Wiley Center for Speech and Language Development.
-He was a founding board member of the Arts for Incarcerated Youth Network.
+He serves on the California Racial and Identity Profiling Advisory Board as an appointee of Governor Jerry Brown, the Board of Directors for the Arts for Incarcerated Youth Network (AIYN), the National Advisory Committee for the Creative Youth Development National Partnership, and the Board of Directors for the Wiley Center for Speech and Language Development.